Frequently Asked Questions

 Questions and Answers

-Below you will find the questions that have been answered over the course of a decade while Hans Peter Willems was researching and developing the ASTRID system.
-As you can imagine, most of the obvious questions have been asked already (and many times over) and you will find the answers to those.
+Below you will find many questions that have been answered over the course of a decade, while we were researching and developing the ASTRID system.
+As you can imagine, most of the obvious questions have been asked already (and many times over), and you will find the answers to those.
 In addition, you will find answers to some less obvious questions as well.

 This section of the website is actively maintained and new FAQ items are added over time.
 This might involve new questions we encounter in our daily operations, but also questions from the past decade that we simply didn't get to yet to include here.